GPS and navigation stuff

 With that saved somewhere you can find it then you need to move onto converting it to a useful format for your device.

 Conversion and data cleanup

-This is going to seem like overkill but to convert various formats back and forwards, and can do way more than we’ll ever exploit for something like this… but I’ve switched over to doing a lot of my stuff in the open source GIS package QGIS.
+In addition, transfer of files to GPS mapping software can be a pain.
+There’s a lot of little tools out there but ultimately I think you’re better off using a much more powerful tool for this: the open source GIS package QGIS.
 It works on PCs, Macs and Linux machines and is non-proprietary.
 Previously I’d used some Garmin software and a few command line tools for conversion but QGIS does bring a lot of useful things together.

 Convert KML to GPX using QGIS

 To start with just fire up QGIS and make a new blank project.
 Drag the kml file into the layers area or the main part of the window and the data will be loaded.